SepehrAkbari/LFC-courses/README.md

 ## Academic Integrity & Responsible Use

 This repository serves as a personal record of my academic journey at Lake Forest College, encompassing coursework materials such as exams, homework, projects, and readings.
-It's here for both my **personal documentation and notes**, and as a **reference for others**.
+It's here for both my personal documentation and notes, and as a **reference** for others.

-While these materials can be a helpful guide for your own learning, it's crucial to use them ethically. **Do not** submit any content from this repository as your own work, copy it verbatim, or use it in any way that violates your institution's academic integrity policies.
-Always refer to your university's guidelines on plagiarism and academic misconduct to ensure responsible and appropriate use.
+While these materials can be a helpful guide for your own learning, it's crucial to use them ethically. **DO NOT** submit any content from this repository as your own work, copy it verbatim, or use it in any way that violates Lake Forest College and/or your institution's academic integrity policies.
+Always refer to the institution's guidelines on plagiarism and academic misconduct to ensure responsible and appropriate use.

+Please be aware that I cannot be held responsible for any misuse of the open-source content presented in this repository.
+Users are solely accountable for their actions and adherence to academic honesty policies.